 - Tweedie, D. (2013), 'Precarious Work and Australian Labour Norms', in The Economic and Labour Relations Review 24(3), pp. 297–315.

 - Tweedie, D. (2013), 'Is Call Centre Surveillance Self-Developing?
 Capacities and Recognition at Work', Travailler 30, pp. 87-104.

-- Tweedie, D. (forthcoming) 'Not for profit Accountabilty: Addressing potential barriers' in Butcher, J. & Gilchrist, D. (eds) The Three Sector Solution: delivering public policy in collaboration with not-for-profits and business.
-ANU press.
+- Tweedie, D. (2016) 'Not for profit Accountabilty: Addressing potential barriers' in Butcher, J. & Gilchrist, D. (eds) The Three Sector Solution: delivering public policy in collaboration with not-for-profits and business.
+ANU press, pp. 215-233

 - Tweedie, D. (2012) "A Critical Assessment of Orthodox Economic Concepts of Work", in N. Smith and J.-P. Deranty (eds) New Philosophies of Labour, Leiden and Boston, Brill.